vanegmondgroep/server/README.md

 1. Run `vagrant up --provision` to reprovision the server.

 ## Accessing shared files
-shared files navigate to `192.168.25.100`.
+To access the shared files navigate to:

+* Windows: `\\192.168.25.100` in File Explorer.
+* MacOS / Linux: `smb://192.168.25.100` in Finder / File Manager.

 You can clone any repository to the shared `srv` folder.

 ## Hosts updater
 Install the vagrant hosts updater plugin to update your hosts file while starting the development server.
 The server is then available via `app.local` in your browser.
 You can install this plugin using the command below (on your host machine):